tantaman/strut/README.md

 ### Development/Building ###
 To build your own version of Strut you'll need Grunt v0.4.0 or later.

-Note: these instructions currently only work for the **rewrite** branch of Strut as that is where developing is currently occurring.

 1. Install the latest Grunt: `npm install -g grunt-cli`
 2. Clone Strut: `git clone git://github.com/tantaman/Strut.git`